chawezimiti/BLA/README.md

 ## What can I use the BLA package for?

-If you have data on pH and crop yield collected over several farms in a non experimental survey (other factors not controlled), you can determine the largest expected yields for a given pH value, also called the boundary pH value. variousmethods to fit the boundary model including the `blbin()`, `BOLIDES()`, `blqr()` and `cbvn()`.
+The classical situation in which `BLA` is used is to model the relationship between some response variable for a biological system (e.g. the yield of a crop) and a variable which is potentially limiting on that response (e.g. soil pH).
+The approach is suitable for large data sets from surveys (i.e. cases in which multiple potential limiting factors occur but are not controlled experimentally.
+In the example of crop yield and pH, one can determine the largest expected yield for a given pH value, also called the boundary pH value.
+There are various methods to fit the boundary model in the `BLA` package, encoded in the functions `blbin()`, `BOLIDES()`, `blqr()` and `cbvn()`.
 The example below uses the `BOLIDES()` function:

 ``` r